pmanasvi5/business-data-analyst-portfolio-manasvi-panchagnula/ai/ai-assisted-decision-support/README.md

 ```

 `app.py` contains database setup, validation, scoring, Claude integration, and the two routes. `templates/index.html` renders the single page. `static/style.css` styles it.
 These are deliberately kept together so the whole workflow is easy to trace.

-## Four likely interview questions

-**1. Why did you use a weighted average?**
-It translates user priorities into a repeatable comparison and keeps the final score on the same 1–10 scale as the source data.

-**2. What does AI do in this project?**
-Claude drafts an explanation of the fixed ranking.
-Python makes the ranking, so the core recommendation works even if AI is unavailable.

-**3. How is SQL used?**
-SQLite stores vendor attributes and human review decisions.
-The app queries vendors and inserts feedback using parameterized SQL.

-**4. How would you validate or improve it?**
-Verify scoring and persistence, run the manual UX checklist with a peer, and then validate vendor scores with stakeholders.
-A later version could record review reasons and the exact weights used, if the business needs that audit detail.